hackerspace-ntnu/ttrpg-project-rulebook/src/quick_start.typ

 - #strong[Hunt]
   - The participating characters all roll a hunting (Agility + Presence) check, and success depends on both the danger of the prey they are hunting and the type of terrain.
+If the amount of successes rolled is above the DC, the party locates the creature they are hunting.
+If the result is lower than the DC, but higher than the size of the hunting party, you encounter a random creature.
 If the amount of successes is lower than the size of the hunting party, they are ambushed by their prey.
     \
 - #strong[Forage]